Belarus sentences presidential candidate Babariko to 14 years in jail

 Lukashenko has been backed into a corner in the face of mass protests and is now entirely reliant on repression to stay in power.
 Babariko is his biggest threat, as he would almost certainly be swept into office if elections were held this weekend.

 Babariko’s sentencing also takes him off the table as a possible compromise candidate.
-While Babariko is extremely popular with the voters, he has also made it clear from the state that his overriding foreign policy goal is to nurture good relations with Russia and he has no intention of following Ukraine's “turn to the west” although he says he also wants good relations with the EU.
+While Babariko is extremely popular with the voters, he has also made it clear from the start that his overriding foreign policy goal is to nurture good relations with Russia and he has no intention of following Ukraine's “turn to the West”, although he says he also wants good relations with the EU.

 Babariko was the head of the local branch of Russia’s Gazprombank and knew the Russians well.
-He is one of the few players on the scene that would be acceptable to both the Kremlin and the population making him doubly dangerous to Lukashenko.
+He is one of the few players on the scene that would be acceptable to both the Kremlin and the population, making him doubly dangerous to Lukashenko.

-The Kremlin has said nothing about the Babariko case, but must have considered him as a possible solution to the worst political crisis in Lukashenko's 26-year long rule.
-The Kremlin is widely believed to be fed up with the unpredictable Lukashenko who’s antics have undermined a Kremlin policy of trying to at least put relations with the west on a more “stable” footing.
+The Kremlin has said nothing about the Babariko case, but must have considered him as a possible solution to the worst political crisis in Lukashenko's 26-year-long rule.
+The Kremlin is widely believed to be fed up with the unpredictable Lukashenko, whose antics have undermined a Kremlin policy of trying at least to put relations with the West on a more “stable” footing.
 By jailing Babariko Lukashenko makes it harder for the Kremlin to ease him out of power, as the Kremlin is widely believed to want to find a candidate that is friendly to Moscow that it can control, but at the same time who must be acceptable to the protesters.

 The court in Belarus sentenced Babariko after finding him guilty of corruption, charges Babariko denied.